yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 ## Chapter 12: Plundered Earth

-* Having never meaningfully industrialized, it also remains tethered to the extraction economy that makes it relevant to higher geopolitical powers.
+* Chile: Having never meaningfully industrialized, it also remains tethered to the extraction economy that makes it relevant to higher geopolitical powers.
 	* ground zero for a new scale of extractivism
-* the supplier of the industry’s insatiable appetite for raw resources, not just its copper and lithium in the north but also its land, water, and energy resources for a growing crop of data centers in the Santiago metropolitan region.
+	* The supplier of the industry’s insatiable appetite for raw resources, not just its copper and lithium in the north but also its land, water, and energy resources for a growing crop of data centers in the Santiago metropolitan region.
 * While the government’s stance that its role as a resource provider to technology development represents progress for the nation, Chile has also become home to some of the fiercest resistance globally against this narrative
-* these movements are asking is how to imagine a different path for AI development not rooted in extraction
+	* these movements are asking is **how to imagine a different path for AI development not rooted in extraction**

+##
 * Digital” technologies do not just exist digitally.
 The “cloud” does not in fact take the ethereal form its name invokes.
 To train and serve up AI models requires tangible, physical data centers.
 And to train and run the kinds of generative AI models that OpenAI pioneered requires more and larger data centers than ever before.
 * The data center world became divided: There were the hyperscalers and there was everyone else.
-The
 * Those computers emanate an unseemly amount of heat, like a laboring laptop a million times over.
 To keep them from overheating, the buildings also have massive cooling systems—large fans, air conditioners, or systems that evaporate water to cool down the servers.
 The equipment all together creates a cacophony of humming, whirring, and crackling that can—especially in underdeveloped communities—be heard for miles, twenty-four hours a day, creating a relentless and body-warping source of noise pollution.
-* megacampus.
-The word refers not just to the land area but to the sheer amount of energy that will be required to run them.
+* megacampus: refers not just to the land area but to the sheer amount of energy that will be required to run them.
 A rack of GPUs consumes three times more power than a rack of other computer chips
 	* training of the generative AI models that is costly, it is also serving them:
 * the kind of electricity growth that hasn’t been seen in a generation.”
 Utility companies are now delaying the retirement of gas and coal plants and the transition to renewable energy
 * This scale—the mega-hyperscale—has created startling environmental consequences.
-And yet, in the very same moment, corporate obfuscation of that impact has reached new heights.
+And yet, in the very same moment, **corporate obfuscation of that impact has reached new heights.**
 	* tech giants have hidden away even more of their models’ technical details, making it exceedingly hard to estimate and track their carbon footprints.
-* powerful counternarratives: Data centers will grow so efficient, their impact will stop being a problem; generative AI will unlock new climate innovation; AGI will solve climate change once and for all
+	* artificially create powerful counternarratives: Data centers will grow so efficient, their impact will stop being a problem; generative AI will unlock new climate innovation; AGI will solve climate change once and for all
 * lauded the importance of the country’s mining industry in propelling forward a better future.
 Indigenous communities watching their land and their communities get ripped apart asked: A better future for whom?
 “Local people never have the ability to think about their own destiny outside the forces of economics and international politics,”
 * being recycled with generative AI.
 The accelerated copper and lithium extraction to build megacampuses—and to build the power plants and thousands more miles of power lines to support them—is, in Silicon Valley’s account, also ushering in a better and brighter future.
 To block that extraction is thus to block fundamental progress for humanity.
 * That scale has consumed everything.
 It has made the north and the rest of Chile completely dependent on the industry and not allowed for the emergence of other economies.
-It has choked off the country’s—and the rest of the world’s—ability to imagine different paths where development could exist without plundering natural resources,
+It has choked off the country’s—and the rest of the world’s—ability to imagine different paths where development could exist without plundering natural resources
-* Against the narratives of high-speed progress used to fuel extraction, she searches for new conceptions of progress that promote healing, sustainability, and
+* Against the narratives of high-speed progress used to fuel extraction, she searches for new conceptions of progress that promote healing, sustainability, and regeneration -> Ramos conducting scientific ecological research on the Atacama Desert
 * a different battle is waging in the heart of Chile, over the government’s embrace of the tech industry’s data centers themselves.
 The faster the hyperscalers have expanded, outpacing the supply of land and power in their typical regions of operation, the more aggressively they have pushed to lay claim to those resources in new territories globally.
 * physical manifestation of the way Silicon Valley wields technical knowledge to justify its centralized decision-making
 * “We know that we feed the world, that we provide raw materials like copper and lithium,” Salinas says.
 “Nobody is saying our treasure is ours alone and we won’t share it.
 Yes, we can help each other.
 But they are not going to come and use the water, which is vital for life, and leave us with nothing.”